 The Delta Pi Alpha Honor Recognition honors those students graduating with superior scholastic achievement from the top five percent of the graduating class for the academic year.
 Students do not need to fill out a specific application, but must do two things:

-- File a Graduation Audit by the second Friday in February of the graduation year.
-Graduation Audit Form
+- Complete the online Graduation Application by the second Friday in February of your graduation year.
+Graduation Application Form

-- Complete graduation requirements by the end of the summer semester of the graduation year.
+- Complete graduation requirements by the end of the summer semester of your graduation year.

 Degree seeking students who meet the following criteria will be considered for the Delta Phi Alpha Honor Recognition:

-- Students must have filed a Graduation Audit form with the Student Records Office by the second Friday in February of the graduation year to be considered for Delta Pi Alpha.
+- Students must complete the online Graduation Application found on the Student Records website by the second Friday in February of their graduation year to be considered for Delta Pi Alpha.

 - Students must have earned 50 percent or more of their credit hours at Grand Rapids Community College for the Associate Degree and must be graded for at least 30 credits at GRCC by the second Friday in February to be considered.
 Students in certificate programs do not qualify.